Nepiki/Guides/Jaguar-Bomber-(Watara-Supervision).md

 _Complete Stage 4_
 </pre></big>

 The final stages features another split road with even more enemies than last time.
 This is a good opportunity to get the rest of the score you need for the score based achievements.
 If you need a breather, head to the left or right of the screen and keep firing.
 The land based enemies will not appear here, but you still need to be alert for any bullets heading your way.
+This level also has a surprise ship formation towards the end of the level.
+A squadron of ships will come up from the bottom and destroy you if they hit.
+Dodge between them again to avoid getting hit.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/180608.png">